mrCDray/my-testing-repo/notes.md

 **Key Initiatives:**

-- Self-Service Platfroms (IDP): Enables developers to deploy and manage service independently
-- Deploy AI-assisted code generation, review and refactoring tools.
-- Standardised Tooling: Provide reusable CI/CD pipelines/workflows, templates and/or SDK's
-- Observability & Feedback Loops: implement better Logging, monitoring and developer dashboards
+- **Implement Internal Developer Platform (IDP)**: Deploy Backstage as a centralized developer portal for service discovery and documentation
+- **Establish Golden Paths & Blueprints**: Create standardized, validated paths for common development tasks with embedded best practices
+- **GitHub Copilot Integration**: Integrate AI-assisted coding tools to accelerate development and reduce boilerplate code
+- **Templated Environments**: Provide pre-configured development environments with all necessary tools and dependencies
+- **API-First Strategy**: Ensure all platform capabilities are accessible via well-documented APIs

+**Pareto Efficiency Focus:**
+- Identify and optimize the 20% of developer workflows that consume 80% of engineering time
+- Target templates and golden paths for the most frequently used services and patterns

 **Potential Benefits/Measures:**

-- Faster development cycles and reduced onboarding time
+- 30% reduction in development cycle time
-- Higher develoepr satidfaction.
-Reduced cognitive load
+- 60% faster onboarding for new developers
-- DORA metrics to measure improvments
+- 40% improvement in DORA metrics (deployment frequency, lead time, MTTR)
+- 85% developer satisfaction rating

 ---

-## Objective 2: Platfrom as a Product with FinOps integration
+## Objective 2: Platform as a Product with FinOps Integration

 **Why It Matters:**